 This topic describes how to provision an Autonomous Exadata Infrastructure resource for Autonomous Transaction Processing with dedicated deployment, using the Oracle Cloud Infrastructure Console or the API.
 For an overview of the dedicated deployment option, see Overview of Autonomous Transaction Processing Dedicated Deployments.

 The infrastructure resource includes the physical Exadata hardware and intelligent Exadata software.
 Once you have provisioned an infrastructure instance, you can provision one or more Autonomous Container Databases to run on your infrastructure.
-To provision an Autonomous Transaction Processing database, you must have both an infrastructure instance and at least one container database must available.
+To provision an Autonomous Transaction Processing database, you must have both an infrastructure resource and at least one container database must available.

 - This topic is not applicable to Autonomous Databases using the serverless deployment option.